-2) Replace Frame Arm Mounting Bolts
+2. Replace Frame Arm Mounting Bolts

 Replace all Frame Arm Mounting bolts.
 Refer to the system drawings for the part numbers and descriptions of the parts.
 All frame attaching bolts are 3/4"-10 G5, Zinc plated cap screws with 3/4"-10 G5, Zinc plated nuts.
 Split lock washers are placed under the head of the cap screws on all fasteners interior to the arm attachment of the FWD section and attachment of the mid-frame in the REAR section.
 All outer fasteners are tightened to 120-130 ft-lbs.
 [163-176 Nm].
 The interior fasteners are torqued to 55-60 ft-lbs.
-[75-81 Nm].
-All fasteners must have thread locker (Red Loctite® 262 recommended) applied to the threads prior to assembly (pp. 35-37).
+[75 81 Nm].
+All fasteners must have thread locker (Red Loctite® 262 recommended) applied to the threads prior to assembly (refer to Support Frame Assembly provided in customer reference drawings).

-3) Remove Cartridges
+3. Remove Cartridges